-Agnes Pelton was a metaphysical abstractionist painter, born to American parents in Germany.
-Pelton and her mother returned to New York in 1890 after the death of the artist’s father.
-Trained by her mother to play the piano at an early age, she began to study visual arts in her late teens.
-She earned a certificate from Pratt Institute.
+Born to American parents in Germany, Pelton and her mother returned to New York in 1890 after the death of her father.
+She was trained by her mother to play the piano at an early age and began to study visual arts in her late teens.
+She was a student at Pratt Institute in the 1890s where she became captivated by the Japanese concept of Notan beauty, the harmony achieved by careful arrangement of light and dark spaces.
 Further studies introduced her to modern landscape painting and Japanese prints.

-In 1919, Pelton visited Taos, New Mexico and immediately became enamored of the topography and climate of the Southwest and befriended a group of painters in the Transcendental Painting Group.
-She was influenced by theosophy, a mystical religious doctrine that emphasized looking into the essence of things.
+Pelton began her artistic career as a realist artist, painting portraits to make money.
+However, her work was deeply influenced by a visit to Taos, New Mexico in 1919, and she began moving away from figurative art.
+She loved the topography and climate of the Southwest and befriended a group of painters in the Transcendental Painting Group.
+She studied theosophy, a mystical doctrine that emphasized looking into the essence of things.

-Pelton turned to abstraction in 1925 and wanted her paintings to launch viewers into a higher plane.
+Pelton turned to abstraction in 1925, painting abstract depictions of flowers and desert landscapes.
+She wanted her paintings to launch viewers into a higher plane.
 Her synesthetic conflation of smell and sight was stimulated by the writings of Kandinsky.
 She also compared color arrangements to musical harmonies.
-Pelton infused an organic light into the otherwise machine-influenced Art Deco styling of the 1920s and 1930s, creating easel paintings that are like talismans of spiritual wonderment.

-In 1931, she settled in Cathedral City, California where she worked in virtual isolation in the California desert as she painted Surrealistic scenes of desert imagery.
-Some critics now say that her work is greater than that of the most famous desert painter, Georgia O’Keefe.
+In 1932, she settled in Cathedral City, California where she worked in virtual isolation in the California desert painting Surrealistic scenes of desert imagery.
+The desert light became the central subject of her work.
+“The vibration of this light, the spaciousness of these skies enthralled me.
+I knew there was a spirit in nature as everything else, but here in the desert it was an especially bright spirit.”
+Some critics now say that her work is greater than that of the most famous American desert painter, Georgia O’Keefe.

-Her 1929 “Incarnation” evokes transformation as a giant rose hovers in a mysterious space surrounded by an emanation of glowing light.
+Her 1929 “Incarnation” evokes transformation as a giant disembodied red rose hovers in a mysterious bright-yellow space surrounded by an emanation of glowing light.
+Curtains on either side have opened, showing a vision.
+At the bottom of the painting are blue icebergs.
+The flower is not simply a rose but a veritable sun.
 Pelton’s enigmatic and beautiful “The Voice” is a 1930 canvas that shows an anemone-like white eruption coming from a glowing red-orange core set against a midnight-blue field.
-Her 1945 oil painting, “Passion Flower,” is listed by her as an abstraction even though it is representational.
-It shows a luminescent and hallucinatory flower vine, untethered from any support, without a definite light source.
+Her 1945 oil painting, “Passion Flower,” is listed by her as an abstraction even though it is figurative.
+It shows a luminescent and hallucinatory flower vine, untethered from any support and without a definite light source.
+In her 1952 “Idyll” she paints the San Bernardino Mountains in a representational manner reminiscent of her earlier work, except that two unrealistic radiant arcs of light – orange and green – create an impression of a brilliant desert day.
 Her 1965 “Blue Planet” is an acrylic composition of circular colors in shades of blue and dulled ochre.